What is Margin Trading?

 - Selling on margin is called a short position.

 In spot markets, buying an asset without using leverage is also considered going long, if the trader intends to sell again at a higher price.
 However, leverage must be used to open a margin position.
 In some markets, buying on margin can let you trade an asset without having to own it first.
-Using Kraken.com as an example, it’s possible to hold bitcoin and open margin trades in ETH/USD.
+Using Kraken.com as an example again, it’s possible to hold bitcoin and open margin trades in ETH/USD.
 This is because Kraken recognizes fiat currencies as well as selected crypto currencies as acceptable for backing positions.

 It is not possible to short without leverage.
 If you take margin out of the equation, selling an asset just to buy it back later still leaves you with the asset in your balances.
 While holding the asset you remain exposed to the market — that is, vulnerable to further changes in price.

 Selling on margin lets you capitalize from the downward price movement because your market exposure (at least to the base currency) ends when the position is closed.
 You would remain exposed to the profit currency, typically the quote currency.
 If the quote currency is fiat (eg. USD, EUR) this is a non-issue, since most of the big fiat currencies are very stable (especially when compared to cryptocurrencies).

 The objective of a long position is to buy an asset while the price is low, then sell it for a profit when the price of the asset rises.